MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 All of the Sync flows depend on all Environment Variables being configured.

 After importing the solution, you will see an error at the top, notifying you that Environment Variables need to be configured.
-For the Core Components solution, **3** environment variables need to be configured.<!---KATHY SAYS: This made sense to me until the below graphic, which shows 9. ???--->
+For the Core Components solution, **3** environment variables need to be configured.
+The below screenshot shows an example of what the error message will look like.

 :::image type="content" source="media/coe7.png" alt-text="Prompt to setup Environment Variables" border="true":::